Yomguithereal/mnemonist/composite-index.md

 ## Use case

-Let's say we  wan to process *"not-so-clean* data concerning organizations and will need to merge entries coming from various sources related to the same organization.
+Let's say we  wan to process *"not-so-clean"* data concerning organizations and will need to merge entries coming from various sources related to the same organization.

 We might have relevant information about our organizations such as a name and an acronym but maybe not both.